kaamilmirza/kaamilmirza/README.md

 - 🤝 I’m looking for help with **Everything, lmk how can you help :`(**

-- 👨‍💻 All of my projects are available at [www.lightheads.org](www.lightheads.org)
+- 👨‍💻 All of my projects are either available here or mail me for deets.

 - 📝 I regularly write articles on [https://medium.com/@kaamil.mirza.2002](https://medium.com/@kaamil.mirza.2002)